solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Up till now the stone of Massing has been placed on the side of Luotolax and Rammelsberg (_The Chemical Nature of the Meteorites_ p.
 136) counts it with the Howardites (olivine-augite-anorthite meteoritic stones).

+I think that it has more correspondence with the augite group of the eucrites because the olivine is very sparse in extant.

 ...